ValeSer/My-journey-at-Makers/week2.md

 #### Thursday 23rd February
 - GOAL:  Goin on with design a class with the challenge Design-a Single-Class Program
 - PLAN: Record myself doing the challenge to be sent to our coaches
-- EVIDENCE:
+- EVIDENCE: Sent the video and got feedback from one of the coaches: I did well the most important steps, there is thoug, some more room for learning, for example I need to be 100% happy with my tests before starting to implement the code.

 -----
 - GOAL: Start 08 Test drive multiple classes
 - PLAN: do Music Library exercise
-- EVIDENCE:
+- EVIDENCE: Worked in pairs with Sonjay, whatched together Kay video on how to test drive a system of classes and started the Diary?Diary-entry exercise.

 #### Friday 24th February
-- GOAL:
+- GOAL: Finish chapter 8, go through the 9th Design Class System
-- PLAN:
+- PLAN: Work solo, complete challenges given
 - EVIDENCE:

 -----
-- GOAL:
+- GOAL: have a general understanding of Mocking bites
-- PLAN:
+- PLAN: if I have time, have a look at the phase 3 material
 - EVIDENCE: